everx-labs/ever-cli/README.md

 `--setcode` - flag that changes type of the wallet to the SetcodeMultisigWallet.
 If not specified, a SafeMultisigWallet is deployed.

 `--owners <owners_list>` - option that sets wallet owners.
-If not specified, the only owner is deploy signed (set with --keys option).
+If not specified, the only owner is the key deployment message was signed with (set with --keys option).
 List of owners must be specified by their public keys in hex format, split by the `,`.

 `--confirms <confirms_cnt>` - option that sets required number of confirmations.
 If not specified, is set to 1.